 This week on The Trip podcast: Radio host Patrick Lagacé brings the world to Quebec and Quebec to the world.

 I know Quebec.
-It’s the Francophone chunk of Canada, prone to frothy linguistic disputes, home of the exquisite lumberjack foods of Joe Beef and Martin Picard, motherland of those hardy souls who live in plywood huts on the streets of New York City every Christmas season, making love in their camper vans, washing up in the bathrooms at Starbucks and slinging trees for cash
+It’s the Francophone chunk of Canada, prone to frothy linguistic disputes, home of the exquisite lumberjack foods of Joe Beef and Martin Picard, motherland of those hardy souls who live in plywood huts on the streets of New York City every Christmas season, making love in their camper vans and slinging trees for cash

 My great luck in Montreal, at the outset of these next five episodes, is to not just find a journalist, but to find the journalist, the man who has spent years patiently intermediating between Francophone and Anglophone Canada, who has enough cage-rattle to him to have been sketchily surveilled by the Montreal Police Department, who won the Canadian Press Freedom Award for the way he fought back, and who now is the host and voice of Quebec’s biggest drivetime radio news show.
 He is Patrick Lagacé, and I brought him some beer, and I listened.

 Lagacé: We have beer and we have time.

 Thornburgh: We have beer and we’ve got time.
 Plenty of both.
 Cheers.

 Thornburgh: It’s good.
 It’s good beer.
 You had sent me to a convenience store to get some Blanche de Chambly, white beer.

 Lagacé: And now you’re going to ask why.

 Thornburgh: How did you know?
 These are the kind of unexpected ambush questions I like to put to my guest.
 Why are we drinking this?